 1) You are Not Your Thoughts

 When you find your mind begins to panic, cry “Halt!”
 You are not your thoughts.
 For me, it’s important to tell myself that.
 When I am able to disengage from my thoughts and not identify with them, they lose power over me.
-By observing your reacting, but not identifying with it, it passes quickly.
+By observing your reaction, but not identifying with it, it passes quickly.
 It definitely requires a regular meditation practice to get to this point, at least for me.
-The more I am able to observe the inside of my mind during controlled meditation, the easier it has become from me during times of crisis to control my mind’s impulsive crisis reaction.
+The more I am able to observe the inside of my mind during controlled meditation, the easier it has become to control my mind’s impulsive crisis reaction.
 The alternative is going down a spiral of negative thinking, which only serves to make things feel more intense.

 2) Breathe.
 Air is Good.

 When a crisis arises, our body’s natural reaction is to tense up and breathe very shallow.
 It’s a normal physiological response, but it fuels tension and irritability.
 Practicing long deep breathing for a few minutes can help.
 Even just inhaling mindfully a few times can settle you down and bring you back to your center.

 I’ve actually found the Spirit Voyage 40 Day Global Sadhana: Expand Your Intuition meditation (formally known as the Indra Nittri meditation) to be extremely helpful.
 Not only does this meditation boost my intuition, which helps me make the right decisions and navigate this difficult time with greater ease, but the navel pumping also keeps my abdominal muscles loose.
 When we’re stressed, our gut can tighten up, causing difficulty digesting, sleeping, and moving energy through the body.
 That “sinking feeling in your gut?”
 That can be massaged out with this powerful meditation.
 The mantra used, “Ek Ong Kar Sat Gur Prasad,” turns the negative into the positive and helps keep your thoughts vibrating at a high level.